-All PACE organizations with Medicare contracts in effect on or before January 1, 2015, and with a minimum enrollment of 30 members as of October 1, 2015, are required by CMS to administer the HOS-M Survey in 2016.
+All PACE organizations with Medicare contracts in effect on or before January 1, 2016, and with a minimum enrollment of 30 members as of October 1, 2016, are required by CMS to administer the HOS-M Survey in 2017.
 PACE organizations contract with the CMS-approved HOS-M survey vendor.

-MAOs sponsoring Fully Integrated Dual Eligible (FIDE) Special Needs Plans (SNP) within Medicare contracts in effect on or before January 1, 2015, and with a minimum enrollment of 50 members may elect to report at the FIDE SNP level to determine eligibility for a frailty adjustment payment, similar to payments provided to PACE programs.
+MAOs sponsoring Fully Integrated Dual Eligible (FIDE) Special Needs Plans (SNP) within Medicare contracts in effect on or before January 1, 2016, and with a minimum enrollment of 50 members may elect to report at the plan benefit package level to determine eligibility for a frailty adjustment payment, similar to payments provided to PACE programs.
 Voluntary reporting is in addition to standard HOS requirements for quality reporting at the contract level.